aminskey/PilotProject/README.md

-# Marine14
+# Marine Life
 ### DDU themed pilot project
-Currently we are working on a project, that raises awareness about oceanlife.
+Currently, we are working on a project, that raises awareness about ocean life.
-Did you know that about 71% of the earth's surface is covered in water, and that we have only explored 5% of it.
+Did you know that about 71% of the earth's surface is covered in water, and that we have only explored 5% of it?

 As we know,
 fish live in the ocean across the globe.